Leander-class frigate: Construction programme

-Royal New Zealand Navy

 Midlife major refits

 The entire class were designed for a standard weapons fit when built, with a twin 4.5-inch Mark 6 gun mount, GWS-22 Seacat missile system and Limbo anti-submarine mortar, though the first seven entered service fitted with two single 40 mm Bofors guns on the hangar roof instead of Seacat, with the SAM system fitted later.
 All but one of the ships had Seacat GWS-22; the exception was Naiad, which had Seacat GWS-20.
 However, advances in weapons systems led to a number of different conversions being undertaken on various members of the class.
 This saw the class grouped into four broad batches: